 I took my first job in radio at WSUS in Franklin, New Jersey, in 1972.
-The station at the time consisted of a run-down ranch house at the top of Hamburg Mountain, overlooking the central valleys of Sussex County, which wasa square of farms and forests at the northern point of the state.
+The station at the time consisted of a run-down ranch house at the top of Hamburg Mountain, overlooking the central valleys of Sussex County, a tilted square of farms and forests at the northern point of the state.

 The house was at the end of a steep road that was more rocks than dirt.
 Beside it stood a 240-foot tower from which the station radiated a light-bulb powered signal: just 360 watts, on one of the FM channels reserved in the U.S. for local stations: 102.3.
 But, since signals on FM tend to reach what can be seen from the antenna, the station’s coverage was greater than its only competition in the county.
-Also, since hills and mountains “terrain-shadowed” Sussex County from New York’s FMs, WSUS had a big competitive advantage as FM inevitably overtook AM in popularity.
+Also, since hills and mountains shadowed Sussex County from New York’s FMs, WSUS had a big competitive advantage as FM inevitably overtook AM in popularity (most of which happened after I was gone).

 Peter bought the station in 1971 for $75,000 from Lou van derPlate, who named it WLVP when he launched it in 1965.
-Its format was Christian music, mostly, and failed.
-Peter took possession through a new company he called Sussex County Stereo, even though the station remained mono until long after I moved on.
+Its format was Christian music, mostly; and it failed.
+Peter took possession through a new company he called Sussex County Stereo, even though the station remained mono for many years.
 I often told Peter he should make it stereo, but he insisted on keeping it mono because he believed the station’s weak signal would be made weaker if it were stereo.
 He had a partial case: the signal-to-noise ratio of stereo signals is worse than mono; but already car radios were getting good at gradually shifting from stereo to mono with weak signals.

 Peter didn’t run the station, though.
 That job went to James Edward Normoyle, whose professional name was Jay Edwards.
 (That was his handle as a disc jockey when he worked at 1010 WINS, the Top 40 pioneer in New York.)
 They made an amazing team.
 Peter was quiet and polite while Jay was loud and brash.
 Both urged me to push the envelope of my nascent talents, which I did as a jack-of-all-trades at the station.
 While I was paid to sell ads, I was also news director, part-time engineer and occasional disc jockey.

 Back then we were the underdog station in the region, which had long been super-served by WNNJ (now WTOC) in Newton, the county seat.
 WNNJ was a small daytime-only station at 1360am, but it was an excellent “full service” local institution.
-(Its FM sister, radiating from the same tower near downtown Newton, was WIXL/103.7, which played what was then called “beautiful music” It radiated with plenty of wattage, but the low tower height limited coverage and wasn’t much competition.)
-This was in the days of great radio rivalries, and it was fun to go head-to-head with an old established station as a newcomer.
+Its FM sister, radiating from the same tower near downtown Newton, was WIXL/103.7, which played what was then called “beautiful music” It radiated with plenty of wattage, but the low tower height was actually “below average terrain,” and wasn’t much competition.
+This was in the days of great radio rivalries, and it was fun to go head-to-head as a newcomer with an old established station.

 Our format was “town and country” — a mix of Top 40 and country music.
 We literally had two stacks of 45rpm records feeding two turntables: one for “town” and one for “country.”
 It was weird but fun.